andianao/CTF-WriteUps/OverTheWire/wargames/bandit/README.md

 ## Hello there

-This is a simple Writeup for bandit from OverTheWire
+This is a simple Writeup for all the bandit challenges from OverTheWire

 ### Heads Up
 This challenges focuses to improve your linux skills from file navigation, handling etc.